State laws on marijuana can vary enormously – from full legalization to total prohibition and other options in between.

 States that Legalize Recreational and Medical Marijuana

-“Ultimately the landlord has a lot of discretion on what does or does not happen on their property,” Chan said.
+“Ultimately, the landlord has a lot of discretion on what does or does not happen on their property,”

-Here are some marijuana addendum clauses that can be included in a lease to specify the approved cannabis use:
+Here are some marijuana addendum clauses that a landlord can include in a lease to specify the approved cannabis use:

-- The use of tobacco and cannabis in accordance with state law is allowed on the Premises.
-Prior written consent of the Landlord is required before medical cannabis may be grown on the Premises.
+- The use of tobacco and cannabis by state law is allowed on the Premises.
+Prior written consent from the Landlord is required before medical cannabis may be grown on the Premises.

 - This is a non-smoking residence.
-No smoking, including medical marijuana, inside the home or on the Premise is permitted.
-However, consuming medical marijuana with a vaporizer or in cannabis edibles, tonics, or concentrates is permitted.
+Smoking, including medical marijuana, is prohibited inside the home or on the premises.
+However, consuming medical marijuana with a vaporizer or cannabis edibles, tonics, or concentrates is permitted.

-- No recreational or medical marijuana may be grown or consumed on the Premises by the Tenant(s) or guest(s) without the prior written consent of the Landlord.
+- No recreational or medical marijuana may be grown or consumed on the Premises by the Tenant(s) or guest(s) without the Landlord’s prior written consent.

 Evicting a Tenant for Marijuana Use

-Even in states where recreational and medical marijuana have been legalized, the landlord has the right to evict tenants who violate the terms of their lease, regardless of the state’s marijuana laws.
+Even in states where recreational and medical marijuana are legal, the landlord has the right to evict tenants who violate the terms of their lease, regardless of the state’s marijuana laws.

-“If the landlord wants to outlaw all cannabis use entirely,” Chan continues.
-“They should actually include a fairly broad and sweeping clause that prohibits any and all conduct that violates local, state, and/or federal laws.”
+“They should include a broad and sweeping clause prohibiting all conduct that violates local, state, and federal laws.”

 Marijuana laws will likely continue to change in the U.S., and it will be up to landlords to take matters into their own hands.